MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows-bash.md

 [!INCLUDE [open-source-devops-prereqs-azure-subscription.md](../includes/open-source-devops-prereqs-azure-subscription.md)]

-## 1. Configure your environment

-1. Download and install a terminal emulator for Windows - such as [Git Bash](https://git-scm.com/download/win).
+## 1. Install a terminal emulator

+There are many options on Windows to run bash commands, including Git Bash and Windows Terminal.
+This article has been tested using Git Bash.
+Download and install [Git Bash](https://git-scm.com/download/win).

+## 2. Install the Azure CLI

-1. [Install the Azure CLI](/cli/azure/install-azure-cli-windows).
-This demo was tested using Azure CLI version 2.26.1.
+[Install the Azure CLI](/cli/azure/install-azure-cli-windows).
+This article was tested using Azure CLI version 2.26.1.

+## 3. Install Terraform for Windows

 1. [Download Terraform](https://www.terraform.io/downloads.html).
-This demo was tested using Terraform version 1.0.3.
+This article was tested using Terraform version 1.0.3.

 1. From the download, extract the executable to a directory of your choosing (for example, `c:\terraform`).